Sunday, July 20, 2025

 After the war, she dedicated herself to building schools to educate freed men in South Carolina.
 She worked with Susan B. Anthony to support women’s suffrage in her later life, and in 1908, she established a home for older, impoverished African Americans in New York.

-Many African American Spirituals included coded references to those fleeing the Underground Railroad disguised as worship.
+Many African American Spirituals include coded references to those fleeing the Underground Railroad that are disguised as worship.
 For example, the line in Wade in the Water See that band all dressed in red primarily draws on biblical imagery (a poetic image recalling the Red Sea).
 It is also known that people escaping slavery and Underground Railroad conductors layered spirituals with their double meanings.
 Red also alluded to sacrifice, the perilous journey to freedom, or served as a coded communication.
-These spirituals contained hidden messages, disguised as worship, to communicate powerful dual meanings.
+These spirituals contained hidden messages of hope and safety, disguised as worship, to publicly communicate powerful dual meanings.

 To continue with today's readings, in Luke 13, Jesus encounters a woman who has been bent over for eighteen years, unable to stand upright.
 He interrupts the religious service to set her free.
 To others, she was invisible, a disruption, and a rule-breaker.
 Jesus sees her fully and calls her a daughter of Abraham.
 That’s revolutionary.
 He was saying, “She belongs to the covenant people.
 Her healing matters now, not after Sabbath.
 Now.”